EdGE Activities for At Home Kids and Families

 Need help maneuvering your child’s new online classroom?
 Use this slideshow as a parent’s guide to Google Classroom.
-It takes you through how to get to Google Classroom, logging in, how to access classes, and different tools available in a step by step guide.
+It takes you through how to get to Google Classroom, logging in, access classes, and different tools available in a step by step guide.

-100 Fun Things to do at home during school closures.
-This website is full of links to other sites that give you ideas for fun activities from laundry basket skeet ball to making a Lego night light.
+100 fun things to do at home during school closures.
+This website is full of links to other sites that give you ideas for fun activities, from laundry basket skeet ball to making a Lego night light.